Hosting Thanksgiving this year? Make sure you do this

-“The biggest issue with holiday eating in general is not the holiday itself, which is just one day, but rather the unhealthy items we accumulate before and after the holiday,” says Robert Carrara, a diabetes educator in the Health Management Center at Advocate Good Shepherd Hospital in Barrington, Ill.
-“We should plan to limit unhealthy food items in our households prior to the holiday and only prepare so much for the actual holiday as to limit excess leftovers of high calorie starches and sweets.”
+“The biggest issue with holiday eating in general is not the holiday itself, which is just one day, but rather the unhealthy items we accumulate before and after the holiday,” says Robert Carrara, a diabetes educator at Advocate Good Shepherd Hospital in Barrington, Ill.
+“We should plan to limit unhealthy food items in our households prior to the holiday and only prepare so much for the actual holiday as to limit excess leftovers of high-calorie starches and sweets.”

-In planning this year’s Thanksgiving dinner, Carrara suggests taking a look at a database of recipes compiled by the American Diabetes Association.
+In planning this year’s Thanksgiving dinner, Carrara suggests taking a look at a database of recipes compiled by the American Diabetes Association (ADA).
 The Association offers recommendations not only for healthier turkey preparations but also healthy side dishes and desserts.

 For example, skip the mashed potatoes in favor of pureed cauliflower, or replace the traditional green bean casserole smothered in high-calorie ingredients with roasted Brussels sprouts, which are low in calories and carbohydrates that may be helpful for controlling blood glucose, according to the ADA.